output configuration representation

 blue color ramp

-Output color curves
+output color curves

 Describes the color intensity profile of the output.
 Commonly used for gamma/color correction.